Helper Methods

 <a href="/form.html?foo=bar#deep">My Form</a>

-powers all the magic in link_to
+powers all the magic in link_to, and is used in form_tag as well.

 Output Helpers